logic-seminar-verona/website/posts/main/2020-05-25-short-course.md

 Thursday, May 28: 8:40-10:20\
 Friday, May 29: 15:00-16:00

-The course will be completed by a seminar talk on Friday, May 29 at 16:00-17:00.
+The course will be completed by the seminar talk [Logic in Railway Verification](https://www.logicverona.it/2020-05-29-departmental-seminar.html) on Friday, May 29 at 16:00-17:00.